-- ATSDR will develop and disseminate reliable and easily accessible information concerning asbestos-related health issues for exposed individuals and health care providers. - ATSDR will publicize the findings of this health consultation in the community around the site; ATSDR will make the report accessible on the Internet and in the community. - ATSDR will notify former workers for whom contact information is known and provide exposure and health information about asbestos. - ATSDR is researching and determining the feasibility of conducting additional worker and household contact follow-up activities.
+- ATSDR will develop and disseminate reliable and easily accessible information concerning asbestos-related health issues for people who have been exposed to asbestos and for health care providers. - ATSDR will publicize the findings of this health consultation in the community around the site.
+ATSDR will make the report accessible on the Internet and in the community. - ATSDR will notify former workers for whom contact information is known and will provide them with exposure and health information about asbestos. - ATSDR is researching and determining the feasibility of conducting additional worker and household contact follow-up activities.

-Current or future workers and their household contacts (1989 to present/future)
+Current or future workers and their household contacts (1983 to present/future)